Duane Starks

-Duane Lonell Starks (born May 23, 1974) is a former American football cornerback.
-He was drafted by the Baltimore Ravens 10th overall in the 1998 NFL Draft.
-He played college football at the University of Miami.
+Duane Lonell Starks (born May 23, 1974) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Baltimore Ravens 10th overall in the 1998 NFL draft.
+He played college football for the Miami Hurricanes.

 Starks, who earned a Super Bowl ring with the Ravens in Super Bowl XXXV, also played for the Arizona Cardinals, New England Patriots and Oakland Raiders.

-Early years
+Early life

-Duane Starks attended Miami Beach High School in Miami Beach, Florida, and won varsity letters in both football and track and field.
+Duane Starks attended Miami Beach Senior High School in Miami Beach, Florida, and won varsity letters in both football and track and field.
 In football, as a senior quarterback, he was a first-team All-Dade County selection, where he was a teammate of future pro bowl corner Samari Rolle, and a second-team All-Florida selection.
 In track, he finished second at the State Finals on the long jump and set the school record in the long jump.

 College career

 Starks was a two-year starter at cornerback, and a star returner for the University of Miami.
 Starks was interviewed about his time at the University of Miami for the documentary The U, which premiered December 12, 2009 on ESPN.